Martyn Percy: Safeguarding

 Since 2015, Percy has been actively involved in the campaign to restore the reputation of Bishop George Bell, following the Church of England's decision to compensate a woman who alleged that she had been sexually abused by Bell.
 He is a member of the George Bell Group and has published a number of key articles questioning the competence of those who have presumed Bell to be a perpetrator of abuse.
 A subsequent independent report by Lord Carlile of Berriew found that there was no basis in law for presuming that the allegations made against Bell could have been sustained.

 In March 2018, Percy called for the church to develop an independent self-regulating authority to handle safeguarding issues, arguing that the churches can only be ultimately trusted as public bodies if they voluntarily relinquish some control over their own policies and practices.

 Percy's work on behalf of victims of sexual abuse in the church has continued alongside IICSA (Independent Inquiry into Child Sexual Abuse) reports focussing on the Church of England.
 This has included calling for better training and regulation in the churches, and greater fairness, justice and remedy for both the victims of abuse and those who may be falsely accused.

-In an article concerning the release by international artists of a music video about victimisation in Church of England safeguarding, Clergy Discipline Measure 2003 abuse complaints as well as the Church's employment of reputation management company, Luther Pendragon, and law firm, Winckworth Sherwood, the Editor of the Church of England Newspaper cited a detailed statement by Percy which he had published on the Surviving ChurchThe collusion, coverups, misconduct, incompetence and corruption in safeguarding are well known.
-The Archbishops do nothing.
-That is why we must all protest, and invite everybody to show solidarity with the abused, and stand apart from the Church of England until such time as it submits, completely, to public standards of justice and truth…then repents, apologises and starts full and proper redress for its victims.
-Until then, the Church of England remains unsafe, and is in unsafe hands.
+In September 2022, Andrew Carey, writing in The Church of England Newspaper, reported on the release of "Collusion", a song by Irish musicians in support of survivors and whistleblowers of abuse in the Church of England.
+Carey quoted a statement by Percy, originally published on the Surviving Church blog, in which Percy criticized the Church of England's handling of safeguarding complaints and called for the church to submit to "public standards of justice and truth" and provide redress for victims.